cotes2020/jekyll-theme-chirpy/_posts/01GCP/Compute/Container/GKE.md

      - the fundamental way Kubernetes represents load balancing.
      - A service groups a set of pods together and provides a stable endpoint for them.
      - Suppose the application consisted of a front end and a back end.
-       - <font color=blue> the front end can access the back end using those pods' internal IP addresses </font>
+       - <font color=LightSlateBlue> the front end can access the back end using those pods' internal IP addresses </font>
        - without the need for a service
          - it would be a management problem.
 As deployments create and destroy pods, pods get their own IP addresses,
          - those addresses don't remain stable over time.
-       - <font color=blue> Services provide a stable endpoint </font>
+       - <font color=LightSlateBlue> Services provide a stable endpoint </font>

-2. Kubernetes <font color=blue> attach an external load balancer with a public IP address to the service </font>
+2. Kubernetes <font color=LightSlateBlue> attach an external load balancer with a public IP address to the service </font>
    - so that others outside the cluster can access it.

 3. Any client hits that IP address